Growing up, I was taught bragging was bad.

 Make sure you can confidently communicate what it is that you do.
 Your explanation should be reasonably brief, yet to the point.
 Mostly it needs to be interesting.

 Many people swear by having a prepared elevator pitch.
 Instead of saying, ‘I am a blogger’.
-You might say, ‘I run a blog that helps people with such and such.’
+You might say, ‘I run a website that helps people with such and such.’
 Go into a bit of interesting detail.
 Preferably something that will pique their interest and leave them eager to find out more.

-Be diligent with follow up
+Be diligent with follow-up

 If you have been talking to someone about yourself or your business and they ask for further information, make sure you follow up straight away.

 Know your stuff

 I have a friend who works in the finance industry.
 She has been working in the mortgage business for at least 10 years.
 When she talks about mortgages, you know straight away that she really knows her stuff.

 Needless to say, this can be a lot harder for people when they are first starting out.
 The truth is you are still ‘learning your stuff’.
 You are literally a huge sponge, soaking up knowledge and information as you go.

 Exaggerating a little bit is OK

 Notice I said a ‘little bit’.
-Like a little bit of padding on a resume.

 Lying is unacceptable.
-Lying will jeopardise the trust you are building with your clients and contacts.
+Lying will jeopardize the trust you are building with your customers and contacts.

-When I worked as the Personal Assistant within a large sales team many years ago, I would occasionally overhear a salesperson blatantly lying to their customer about what a particular model of equipment could do.
+When I worked as a Personal Assistant within a large sales team many years ago, I would occasionally overhear a salesperson blatantly lying to their customer about what a particular model of equipment could do.
 It was cringe-worthy.